Laban Coblentz

 Laban L. Coblentz (born July 21, 1961) is an American writer, educator, science policy adviser, international civil servant, and entrepreneur.
-He is an avid proponent of the use of advanced technology for sustainable development.
-Since 2015, Coblentz has served as the Head of Communication of ITER, the international nuclear fusion research and engineering megaproject and the largest scientific cooperation in history.
+Since 2015, Coblentz has served as the Head of Communication of ITER, the international nuclear fusion research and engineering megaproject.

 Early life and schooling

 Home life

 Coblentz was raised in a pacifistic and insular Amish Mennonite community in Hartville, Ohio.
 Although the community as a whole was skeptical of higher education and advanced technology, Coblentz has described his father, Alvin S. Coblentz, as a "self-taught researcher, educator, and 'technologist' of sorts: a watch and clock repairman."
 A biography of Alvin describes his design of a mechanical device that enabled the operation of an automobile accelerator and brake with a single pedal, compensating for his physical disability and allowing him to get a driver's license.

 Malone University

 Despite pressure from his church leaders to be content with a high-school education, Coblentz attended Malone University, a nearby Quaker college, earning a Bachelor of Arts degree in English and Psychology in 1982.
 At Malone, Coblentz took up journalism and fiction, becoming the editor of the campus newspaper and the literary magazine.
 He also dabbled in theater – a creative outlet that had been forbidden during his early years – taking leading roles in four consecutive university productions, and writing and directing his first play, The Playground.